 4. Where are your sheets made?

 Linen is one of many products that originates from the Flax crop, a plant species cultivated in the cooler climate regions of Western Europe.
 Our flax is sourced from the fields of France and Belgium where it is grown and harvested.
 Through a laborious process, thread is produced from the elongated cellulose fibres that grow inside the stalks of the flax plant.
 The premium yarn is shipped to our manufacturing partners in China where the linen fabric is produced.
 We only work with factories that are Oeko-Tek Standard 100 certified, meaning textiles and fabrics produced are certified free of harmful chemicals and deemed safe for human use.
+The certification also ensures any chemicals used during the manufacturing process are disposed of correctly and according to law.
 We visit our factories regularly and see the fine craftsmanship and attention to detail that goes into every item stitched in safe and ethically run working environments.

 5. How long does it take to ship?